JuliaAI/MLJBalancing.jl/README.md

 ```

 #### Now it behaves like one single model
-You can fit, predict, cross-validate and fine-tune it like any other probabilistic MLJ model where `X` must be a table input (e.g., a dataframe).
+You can fit, predict, cross-validate and hyperparameter-tune it like any other probabilistic MLJ model where `X` must be a table input (e.g., a dataframe).
 ```julia
 mach = machine(bagging_model, X, y)
 fit!(mach)